Nonnie2022/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that adds execution permission to the owner, group owner and users, to the file hello
+ A script to grant only other users all the permissions